 This unique course offers new, emerging and professional poets an inside look at the craft and processes of those who have previously excelled at the form.
-This series of curated masterclasses, taking place over eight weeks, is designed to encourage the experienced poet to step outside his/her comfort zone through exposure to the working techniques and ideas of practising poets at the top of their game.
+This series of curated masterclasses, taking place over six weeks, is designed to encourage the experienced poet to step outside his/her comfort zone through exposure to the working techniques and ideas of practising poets at the top of their game.
 Over a two-week period, a different poet will deliver a masterclass on a theme of their choice.

 Join Moyra Donaldson, Colm Keegan, and Noel Monahan to discover new ways to get to the heart of your own work.